 The focus on ease of use backed by an integrated, holistic approach to data is taking transportation to new heights too, as smart cities like winner of Smart Cities Dive Awards 2018 ‘City of the Year,’ Columbus, OH, implement innovations made possible by Cloud-based data exchange.
 Add to this the fact that the global smart parking market is set to grow at a CAGR of around 4.9% over the next decade to reach approximately $1461.52 million by 2025, and the opportunities seem clear.

-Three Top Marketing Predictions for 2019
+Three Top Marketing Predictions

-1. E-parking will offer exponential opportunity
+1. E-parking offers exponential opportunity

 E-parking is no longer a novelty.
 While Airport Business says in November 2018, “Airports seeking to unlock rapid profit growth need look no further than just outside the terminal entrance for the next big opportunity,” enough airports are already offering integrated online parking products that those which don’t begin to stand out - and not in a good way.